 If, however, the local council thinks that a placement is unsuitable, and the child could not be returned to the parents, then the council would have to decide what action to take to safeguard the child’s welfare.
 This may include providing support to the carer, but may also, in some circumstances, mean taking the child into care.

-In Kirklees it is vital that that the Local Authority is aware of such arrangements so that they can safeguard the welfare of potentially vulnerable children.
+Professionals must notify the Local Authority if you know that a child is being privately fostered.
+It is vital that that the Local Authority is aware of such arrangements so that they can safeguard the welfare of potentially vulnerable children.
 Ideally, notification should come from the carer or parent, but professionals can also play an important role in identifying these arrangements and in getting key messages across to carers and parents who may be unaware of their responsibilities.

-If you know that a child is being privately fostered, and you think that the local council is unaware, please notify the Local Authority or encourage the carer or parent of the child to do so.
+If you know that a child is being privately fostered, and you think that the Local Authority is unaware, please notify the Local Authority or encourage the carer or parent of the child to do so.
 You will not be breaching confidentiality, and may help to secure the welfare of the child(ren) concerned.
 It is good practice to inform the carer and/or parent that you are making a referral, but not doing so should not delay your referral.

 Attention will be given to the suitability of the private foster carer and the assessment will also consider a range of other factors, such as: